zeqo11/interview/backend/README.md

 #### Create your own branch and push to origin
 `[your_name]_crud_api`

+#### Import project into IDE
+Project root is in backend folder

 #### Build and run your app
-mvn package && java -jar target/interview-1.0-SNAPSHOT.jar
+`mvn package && java -jar target/interview-1.0-SNAPSHOT.jar`

 #### After finishing the goals listed below create a PR